Meghan Markle coat of arms revealed

 The duchess worked closely with the College of Arms in London to create the design, Kensington Palace said.

-The lion supporting the shield relates to her husband, the Duke of Sussex, and dates back to the House of Stuart's ascent to the throne in 1603.
+The lion supporting the shield on the left is an image that dates back to early medieval times and relates to her husband, the Duke of Sussex.

 The songbird supporting the shield on the right relates to the Duchess of Sussex.